The Salvation Army Lehigh Valley, PA

 Major Brenda DeVault, Corps Officer in Allentown states, “We are honored to partner with PPL in an effort to better the lives of the children who participate in our programs.
 PPL does great work in our community and their support is commendable.”

 The Allentown Corps has been selected as an EverFi site and we could not be more honored to provide this opportunity to the children we serve!

 Watch the PBS-39 'Trailer' Video Below Featuring The Salvation Army

 Our 2017 Back-to-School supply drive is in full swing for the Lehigh Valley.
 Our goal is to distribute more than 500 backpacks to children in need this year.
 Our partners are helping us get children in our community ready to succeed for the next school year!
 We thank the following organizations for their support of this event.
 For more information on how you can be a part of this great mission, call (610) 432-0128 ext.103. to learn more.

 Congratulations Joyce Reed-Ebling!

 Joyce Reed-Ebling, mother to Andre, Dion, Tyrone and Teshia Reed was the Allentown Corps Social Service Director in the late 1990’s before starting employment in the Parkland School District where she continues to work today.
-Since then, Joyce has continued to volunteer countless hours every year coordinating the Angel Tree program to ensure that impoverished children have a Merry Christmas.
-This holiday program assists more than 500 impoverished children each holiday season!
+Since then, Joyce has continued to volunteer countless hours every year coordinating our Angel Tree program to ensure that impoverished children have a Merry Christmas.
+This holiday program assists more than 500 children each holiday season!